palaa159/Docs/software/01-OpenBCI_SDK.md

 Device ID info is useful for general board health confirmation.
 The $$$ is clear indication to the controlling application that the message is complete and the OpenBCI board is ready to receive commands.

+Pay attention to timing when sending commands.
+There must be some delay before and after sending a command character from the PC (controlling program or user running a terminal).

 ## Command Set
 ### Turn Channels OFF
 **1 2 3 4 5 6 7 8**